YECHEZ/wow-fish-bot/README.md

 ### ADDED tray-icon with information

 - No hook sounds, work with all resolution.
-- Using opencv2, PIL, pyautogui, numpy, keyboard, win32gui, qt
+- Using packages: Pillow, PyAutoGUI, PyQt5, numpy, opencv-python, pywin32 (Project Interpreter - PyCharm)
 - code = 92 lines with spaces.

 > This is tested application before Windows app release